UNFmontreal/Dcm2Bids/docs/3-configuration.md

 ## customLabels

 It is an optional field.
 For some acquisitions, you need to add information in the file name.
-For resting state fMRI, it is usally `task-rest`.
+For resting state fMRI, it is usually `task-rest`.

 To know more on how to set these fields, read the [BIDS specifications][bids-spec].